 Why is the packaging of a luxury watch essential for shipping?

-A luxury watch combines high financial value (averaging €5,000–€25,000 in e-commerce), extreme mechanical fragility, and maximum appeal to thieves.
-Unlike jewelry, where melting destroys traceability, a stolen watch can be easily resold on the secondhand market without any alterations.
+A fine watch combines high financial value (an average of €5,000–25,000 in e-commerce), extreme mechanical fragility, and maximum appeal to thieves.
+Unlike jewelry, where melting destroys traceability, a stolen watch can be easily resold on the secondhand market without any modifications.

 Value + fragility = maximum seller liability

-The winning combination: PRO packaging + dedicated parcel insurance at 0.60%
+The winning combination: PRO packaging + dedicated parcel insurance

-Top 4 Risks When Shipping a Watch
+Top 4 Major Risks When Shipping a Watch

 Micro-scratches on the sapphire crystal, case, and bracelet